-- Every year the Council's Scheme of Delegation is reviewed. - The CCEG committee was temporarily dissolved in 2022. - The Council is resourced sufficiently to enable the committee to be reactivated and potentially be renamed with a new terms of reference. - The revised scheme contains amendments which align with the revised Financial Regulations set before the Finance Committee ahead of this matter. - There are minor highlighted changes in the document for members attention.
+• Every year the Council's Scheme of Delegation is reviewed.

+- The CCEG committee was temporarily dissolved in 2022. - The Council is resourced sufficiently to enable the committee to be reactivated and potentially be renamed with a new terms of reference. - The revised scheme contains amendments which align with the revised Financial Regulations set before the Finance Committee ahead of this matter. - There are minor highlighted changes in the document for members attention.

 - i.
 That the name change from Communities, Culture and Economic Growth Committee (CCEG) to Communities Committee be approved. - ii.
-The terms of reference for the Communities Committee be ratified. - iii.
-That all other amendments are ratified.
+The terms of reference for the Communities Committee be approved. - iii.
+That all other amendments are approved. - iv.
+That the scheme as approved by the Council's Finance Committee go forward to Full Council for ratification.